intel-retail/automated-self-checkout/docs_src/OVMS/quick_stream_density.md

         This takes a while for the whole stream density benchmarking process depending on your system resources like CPU, memory, ... etc.

     !!!
 Note
-        The benchmark.sh script automatically cleans everything after it is done.
+        The benchmark.sh script automatically cleans all running Docker containers after it is done.

 2. Check the output in the base `results` directory.